Category Archives: Former Monarchies

 Vittorio Amedeo III, King of Sardinia; Credit – Wikipedia

 Maria Antonia Ferdinanda married the future Vittorio Amedeo III, King of Sardinia.
 The marriage was arranged by Maria Antonia’s half-brother Fernando VI, King of Spain to strengthen relations between Spain and Sardinia/Savoy as they had fought on opposing sides during the War of the Austrian Succession.
 As a wedding gift from her father-in-law, Maria Antonia’s apartments at the Royal Palace of Turin were remodeled by the architect Benedetto Alfieri.
 Her half-brother Ferdinand VI, King of Spain provided a dowry of 3,500,000 Piedmontese Lires and Spanish possessions in Milan.
-Vittorio Amedeo and Maria Antonia Ferdinanda were married by proxy in Madrid, Spain on April 12, 1750, and then they were married in person on May 31, 1750, at Oulx, near Turin in the Duchy of Savoy, now in Italy.
+Vittorio Amedeo and Maria Antonia Ferdinanda were married by proxy in Madrid, Spain on April 12, 1750, and were married in person on May 31, 1750, at Oulx, near Turin in the Duchy of Savoy, now in Italy.

 Maria Antonia Ferdinanda and Vittorio Amedeo with their family in 1760; Credit – Wikipedia